nilips70/Covid-Project/README.md

 ## Overview

 This repository presents a study on Ireland's pandemic responses.
 Using Bayesian modelling, we analyze how lockdowns and vaccinations impact all-cause deaths, including COVID-19.
 Results highlight the effectiveness of these measures in reducing mortality.
 The provided code and data enable you to replicate our analyses, visualize the results, and potentially extend our research in new directions.

 ## Repository Structure

 The repository is organized as follows:

-- **data/:** This directory contains the datasets used in our study.
-Due to data size constraints, we have provided a subset of the data.
-Please refer to the paper for complete details about the data sources.
+- **dataset.rds:** This rds file is the one used in our study.

-- **code/:** Here, you'll find the codebase used for data preprocessing, analysis, and visualization.
-The code is organized into separate notebooks for different stages of the research.
+- **paper_codes:** Here, you'll find the codebase used for analysis, and visualization.

 ## Getting Started